ThugsFinance/cloiinkcoin.com/.github/ISSUE_TEMPLATE/suggest_dev_tool.md

 ---
 name: Suggest a developer tool
-about: Anything a developer can use when building with Ethereum
+about: Anything a developer can use when building with Cloiinkcoin
 title: ""
 labels: "Type: Feature, Type: Content"
 assignees: ""
 ---

-Before submitting this suggestion, be sure to read our [listing policy for dev tools](https://ethereum.org/en/contributing/adding-developer-tools/)
+Before submitting this suggestion, be sure to read our [listing policy for dev tools](https://cloiinkcoin.com/en/contributing/adding-developer-tools/)

 **Product name:**